You’re Working Way Too Hard.

 – Dr. Manish Dave, Retina & Eye Surgeon

 I am a Principal in the energy practice at BCG.
-I have learned more about business you’re your books that from 10 years at BCG.
+I have learned more about business from your books than from 10 years at BCG.

 – Arie Sam, Principal, The Boston Consulting Group, London, UK